sancliffe/google-free-tier/README.md

 - 1GB = ~200-1000 page views depending on content
 - Exceeding this limit will incur charges (~$0.12/GB)
 - **Cloud Functions:** Invocations beyond free tier limits (used by the Cost Killer function)
+- **External IP Addresses:** While an external IP for a running `e2-micro` VM is often free, a static external IP address *retained* for a *stopped* VM instance will incur charges. **Always release unused static external IP addresses to prevent unexpected costs.**

 **Cost Optimization Tips:**
 - Enable billing alerts and budgets in GCP Console (covered in Phase 1, Step 3)